MENU

 • Rugged, dual flexure design for strength and improved performance.

-• Includes high quality foam lined case, a spare set of ceramic rods, and eight ceramic fiber cords.
+• Includes high quality foam lined case, a spare set of ceramic rods, and 7.3m of spare ceramic fiber cord.

 Download Data Sheet